 College Advisement/Registration Day for Students (C.A.R.D.S.) is a required orientation for students entering as first-time freshmen or first-year students with fewer than 15 college credit hours.
 The orientation is usually held the semester before the student begins at MAC (excluding summer).
-The program features academic advising, registration for classes, and information on housing, financial aid, billing, student activities, parking and student IDs.
+The program features academic advising, registration for classes, information on housing, financial aid, billing, student activities and parking.